dotnet/training-tutorials/content/fsharp/getting-started/troubleshooting.md

 This is a very important topic – it is critical that you understand how partial application works.
 See the series "thinking functionally" for a more detailed discussion.

 ### Use semicolons for list separators
 In the few places where F# needs an explicit separator character, such as lists and records, the semicolon is used.
-Commas are never used.
-(Like a broken record, I will remind you that commas are for tuples).
+Commas are never used. (commas are for tuples).

 ```fsharp
 let list1 = [1,2,3]    // wrong!
 This is a ONE-element list containing